hazxel/sisyphus/C++/C++.md

 # Pointer

-##### Address related operator
+### Address related operator

 - Address-of operator `&`
 - Dereferencing operator `*`

-##### Pointers and arrays
+### Pointers and arrays

-Arrays work very much like pointers to their first elements, and, actually, an array can always be implicitly converted to the pointer of the proper type.
+Arrays work very much like pointers to their first elements.
+An array can always be **implicitly converted to the pointer** of the proper type.

 Brackets `[]` dereference the variable just as `*`.
 The following are equivalent: